APS-C vs Full Frame

 Depth of field

 A full frame camera blurs the out-of-focus areas.
 Say you choose a 50mm lens when capturing a landscape scene.
 You will get an angle of view that you would get with a 35mm lens on your APS-C camera.
 The 35mm will provide you with more depth of view due to the short focal length.
 In landscape photography, the shallow depth of view of full frame cameras might have issues.
 Macro or portrait photographers, yet, find that helpful.
 The depth of field depends on the focal length, subject distance and the aperture.

 Full frame cameras were a better choice when capturing indoor and landscape images.
 This worked in tighter spaces.
 Yet, the manufacturers of lenses have combated that.
 They developed the zoom and prime lenses with very short focal lengths.
-They’re designed for use with APS-C sensor cameras.
+They’re designed for use with APS-C vs full frame sensor cameras.
 The general standard zoom lenses that come with APS-C cameras are 18mm as the widest setting.
 That is roughly equal to the view that the 28 mm lenses of full frame cameras provide.

 The super-wide lenses provide 10mm settings with an effective focal length of 15 mm or equal to that.
 The lenses are not usable with the full-frame cameras.
-They provide very dark corners and so the APS-C offers a wider range of optic choices.
+They provide very dark corners and so the APS-C vs full frame offers a wider range of optic choices.
 You will have to consider the ability.
 This is true if you are thinking of investing in full-frame body camera.
 If you bout a dedicated APS-C glass, you are likely to forget about some or all our lenses.

 Full frame cameras